LRYMND/v-link/README.md

 ## 9 | Final Words

-I'm not a software developer, electrical engineer or automotive technician and doing stuff like this is purely a hobby for me.
-I'm distancing myself from any damage that you might do to your car in case you would like to give this mod a try.
+I'm not a software developer, electrical engineer or automotive technician and doing stuff like this is just a hobby for me.
+I'm distancing myself from any damage that you might do to your car in case you want to follow this guide.
 The setup I described above is the way I fitted things to my V50.
-Eventually you will need to find other places to mount your components and different paths to route your cables than I did, after all it's a DIY mod.
+Eventually you will need to find other places to mount your components and different paths to route your cables, after all it's a DIY mod.

-That said, with this guide it should be quiet straight forward to implement it in your car though.
-I'm running the setup since several months now.
-On the highway, over bumpy gravel roads, at 35°C in the sun and -5°C in the winter and so far it didn't let me down.
-It froze or lagged a couple of times but I could either reconnect the phone or restart the app via the settings page and it would work again for the rest of the ride.
-However this occurs very rarely.
+The setup is installed in my car since several months now.
+I drove on the highway, over bumpy gravel roads, at 35°C in the sun and -10°C in the winter and so far it didn't let me down.

+It can happen that the Carplay interface freezes occasionally.
+In that case you can reconnect the phone or restart/reboot the app from the settings page.
+However, this rarely happens.

-I'd be happy if anybody who has tips for improvement can chime in and report their findings or ideas so the app can be further developed.
-For that matter I set up a [Swedespeed Thread](https://www.swedespeed.com/threads/volvo-rtvi-raspberry-media-can-interface.658254/).
+I'd be happy if anybody who has tips for improvement can chime in.
+Check out the [Swedespeed Thread](https://www.swedespeed.com/threads/volvo-rtvi-raspberry-media-can-interface.658254/) and share your ideas, findings or issues.

 Last but not least, thanks again to the people who shared their code and insights and Yosh for helping me to stitch together this app.